oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

     ![](images/HIPAA_All_Libraries_Image_2.png " ")

-  4. In the Compliance Standards tab, search for Keywords column for word **SCAP**.
+  4. In the Compliance Standards tab, search for Keywords column for word **HIPAA**.

     ![](images/HIPAA_All_Libraries_Image_3.png " ")